They are usually more than half the point of R&D

 Comparing the patent output of technology classes that are textually “close” to classes that get money to the output of classes that aren’t, they can measure how many patents are generated for every million dollars in funding, both in the technology classes closest to the SBIR program’s intention, and those farther away.
 The figure below shows how many extra patents come from different patent classes, with classes on the left closer to the SBIR proposal and classes to the right farther away.
 Adding everything up, they find that for every patent directly induced by R&D funding to a specific firm working on a specific technology, another 3 patents are created by other firms working in other technologies.
 Spillovers account for the majority of the benefits from the Department of Energy’s SBIR program!

 To see the difference, suppose Apple is deciding whether to spend another dollar on R&D. The increase in Apple’s profits due to that dollar are the private returns to R&D. The increase in Apple’s profits, and Google’s profits, and all other publicly traded firms, is the social return on R&D, as measured in this paper.
 If there’s a strong link between spillovers and profits, than the social return might be large.
-If there’s no link between their hypothesized measure of spillovers, than the social return might simply be the private return.
+If there’s no link between their hypothesized measure of spillovers, then the social return might simply be the private return.

 New articles and updates to existing articles are typically added to this site every two weeks.
 To learn what’s new on New Things Under the Sun, subscribe to the newsletter.